-More and more families are interested in what is called a ‘gentle cesarean’ or a ‘family centered cesarean.’
+Many families are interested in what is referred to as a ‘gentle cesarean’ or a ‘family centered cesarean.’
 The purpose is to allow mothers and partners a more active role at the birth, create a peaceful and calm atmosphere and to emulate what happens during and after a vaginal birth.

 Let’s discuss the features that may be included as part of a gentle cesarean:

-Overall the above steps add up to a more deliberate involvement for you and your partner and the prevention of risk factors for the baby.
-If there is no medical reason to rush the process, implementing these features gives you a better chance to enjoy the birth.
+Although having a c-section may not have been your preference, the above options add up to more deliberate involvement for you and your partner, as well as the prevention of risk factors for the baby.
+If there is no medical reason to rush the process, implementing these features may give you a more satisfying birth experience.

-Talk to your care provider about these factors in advance or interview and locate a provider that will support your wishes.
+Talk to your care provider about this in advance.
+You can also interview to locate a provider that will support your wishes.
 Many providers will do their best to accommodate.
 The USF Department of OBGYN practicing at Tampa General Hospital is one local group that supports families in having a gentle cesarean when possible.